gech4me/gech4me/README.md

-### Hi there, I'm Getachew Mulat👋
+⭐⭐⭐⭐⭐ "Getachew is a skilled dev.
+He combines High-quality work, great communication, provides recommendations, and gets work completed in a timely manner.
+Don't waste time looking for other developers on Upwork, looking forward to working with you again!"
-My enthusiasm for developing web applications goes far beyond the fundamentals.
-My services are tailored to fit every business, showcase every brand, and bring ideas to life.
-Delivering only the best for clients.
-An application that genuinely adds value, and a cutting-edge design that stands out from the crowd.
+- Remy Y., Upwork client

-Experienced full-stack web developer.
-For the past seven years, I've been developing outstanding websites and web applications.
-I will bring all stages of your web app development to life.
+I've spent the last 7+ years developing outstanding websites and web applications for small startups to large multi-million dollar corporations, and I've completed over 30 projects with agile development, industry clean-code standards, and quick delivery, I will bring all stages of your web app development to life.

 ✏️ Backend:
 - ✅ PHP, Laravel, Custom Framework, Lumen